 Save LA 211

-211 LA is asking for your support to object to this proposed decision, which reduces the 2-1-1 scope of work to basic information and referral, prioritizes automated 2-1-1 services via chatbots and recorded messaging (during disasters) and focuses on referring callers out to other providers, reducing 2-1-1 to a mere switchboard.
-This is the wrong direction for the 1/2 million people a year who rely on 211 LA not only for information and referrals, but for caring, listening, and guiding them through crises of all types.
+Situation Background: 211 LA is asking for your support to object to this proposed decision, which reduces the 2-1-1 scope of work to basic information and referral, prioritizes automated 2-1-1 services via chatbots, and eliminates critical support services 211 LA currently provides to 2-1-1 callers, including elder abuse reporting, hate act reporting, crisis housing for homeless families, Safe Surrender Baby information, and more.
+This is the wrong direction for the 1/2 million people a year who rely on 211 LA not only for information and referrals but also for caring, listening, and guiding them through crises of all types.

 What You Can Do